Skip to content

 • AGLDWG. (n.d.).
 VocPub profile specification. https://linked.data.gov.au/def/vocpub/spec

 • W3C (n.d.).
-QSKOS.
-Retrieved March 5, 2025, from https://www.w3.org/2001/sw/wiki/QSKOS
+QSKOS. https://www.w3.org/2001/sw/wiki/QSKOS

 • W3C (2009).
 SKOS reference. https://www.w3.org/TR/skos-reference/

 • W3C (2014).
-Turtle: Terse RDF triple language (W3C Recommendation).
-Retrieved from https://www.w3.org/TR/turtle/
+Turtle: Terse RDF triple language (W3C Recommendation). https://www.w3.org/TR/turtle/